COLOSSIANS 2:13-17 - ARE THE TEN COMMANDMENTS NO LONGER BINDING?

 Henry Tuberville, An Abridgment of the Christian Doctrine, p.
 58.

 The Day of Which Lord?
+The Day of Which Lord?
 In its current usage, as shown in the first quote in the series above, "the Lord's Day" is a term referring to Sunday rather than Saturday or Sabbath.
-It is important to note that John's words "the Lord's Day" in the text of Rev. 1:8 refers to the Sabbath day, as again, it wasn't until many years later that worship on Sunday took place.
-Jesus referred to himself as Lord of the Sabbath, commenting in Mark 2:28 "So the Son of Man is Lord even of the Sabbath."
+It is important to note that John's words "the Lord's Day" in the text of Rev. 1:8 refers to the Sabbath day, as again, it wasn't until many years later that Christian worship on Sunday took place.
+Jesus referred to Himself as Lord of the Sabbath, commenting in Mark 2:28 "So the Son of Man is Lord even of the Sabbath."
 So then how did this association of Sunday with the term "Lord's Day" come about?

 Shortly after the flood, Satan through the line of Ham, Cush and then Nimrod, a mighty king, and the builder of the tower of Babel (see Gen. 10:8-12, and 11:1-9) brought in a counterfeit religion to God's plan for the redemption of the world.
-When Nimrod died, Semiramis his wife, claimed that the people's beloved leader had gone to the sun and was now the sun-god.
-When she gave birth to what she called an "immaculately conceived" child, Tammuz, she claimed that he was the reincarnation of Nimrod, the sun god, and Tammuz, was worshipped as well.
+When Nimrod died, Semiramis his widow, claimed that the people's beloved leader had gone to the sun and was now the sun-god.
+When she gave birth to what she alleged was a "supernaturally conceived" child, Tammuz, she claimed that he was the reincarnation of Nimrod, the sun god, and Tammuz, was to be worshipped as well.
 This trio of Nimrod, Semiramis and Tammuz, counterfeited the Father, Holy Spirit and Jesus Christ, the Son.
-Elements of this Babylonish mystery religion can be found through nearly all the pagan religions of the world today, including those found in South America.
+Nimrod as the sun god (see Ezekiel 8:16), Semiramis as the moon god, also known as the Queen of Heaven (see Jeremiah 7:18; 44:17-25), and Tammuz as a single star (see Ezekiel 8:14).
+Tammuz was to be the promised one, the rebirth of Nimrod, the sungod.
+Tammuz's birth was on December 25th.
+As a young man, he died while hunting a wild boar.
+When he was brought back home, Semiramis held him and wept over his dead body.
+She ordered that the people mourn for Tammuz for 40 days (see Ezekiel 8:14).
+She stated that he would be reborn at the end of that time, a day that became known as Easter.
+These pagan teachings or traditions were incorporated into the Church over time, until it wandered from the pure simple truths of God's word.
+We see God's condemnation of this trio in Revelation 17's Babylon Mystery Religion, in Ezekiel 8 and other places.
+Elements of this Babylon's mystery religion, especially madonna and child veneration/worship can be found through nearly all the pagan religions of the world today, including those found in South America.

-Thus Sunday, even before Jesus Christ came on the scene, was called the Lord's Day in honor of this pagan deity.
+Thus Sunday, even before Jesus Christ came on the scene, was called the Lord's Day in honor of the pagan deity Baal.
 Sunday worship was just one of the many pagan customs and teachings which the apostatized Christian Church accepted and practiced.
 The church simply changed the name of the rite, or "christianized" the definition, while keeping the sum and substance of the pagan rite or tradition.

 Even though the dates of the calendar have been changed several times throughout history, the order of the seven days has never been lost.
 An example of a new calendar, is the one instituted under Pope Gregory XIII.
 The Gregorian calendar which is the one currently in usage was instituted in 1582 and adopted by Britain and the colonies in 1752.
 The orthodox Jewish people use their own calendar which has not lost the cycle of days.
 Their weekly cycle coincides with the calendar in usage today.
 Similarly, the Muslims have kept accurate track of the weekly cycle in their calendar system, and their days of the week also coincide with ours.